geoserver/geoserver/doc/en/user/source/introduction/gettinginvolved.rst

 Suggest improvements
 --------------------

 If you have suggestions as to how we can make GeoServer better, we would love to hear them.
-You can contact us through the mailing lists or submit a feature request through JIRA.
+You can contact us through the mailing lists or submit a feature request through Jira.

 Spread the word
 ---------------